oxlade39/eventualj/README.markdown

 Maven projects
 --------------
-eventualj isn't currently release in a public maven repository.
+eventualj isn't currently released in a public maven repository.
 If you want it, stop by and add a plus 1 to the [issue](http://github.com/oxlade39/eventualj/issues#issue/3)